-In 2011, the 10-year exclusive contract was signed with Tbilisi minibus management companies, in frames of which the card system was launched in up to 2000 minibuses.
+In 2011, the 10-year exclusive contract was signed with Tbilisi minibus management companies, in frames of which the card system was launched in up to 2000 minibuses that was prolonged for 10 more years in 2019.

 In 2011, together with the Tbilisi City Hall and the transport company, the passenger voucherisation project was implemented, in frames of which 5 GEL for municipal transport fee payment were credited on the transport cards of up to 1.5 million passengers.